+The basis of this Extensive Damage Mitigation Guideline (EDMG) SDP is to accommodate all potential more than minor inspection findings associated with the development and implementation of guidance and strategies intended to maintain or restore core cooling, containment, and spent fuel pool cooling capabilities under the circumstances associated with loss of large areas of the plant due to explosions or fire under 10 CFR 50.155(b)(2).

 0308.03L-02 BACKGROUND

 Following the events of September 11, 2001, the Commission determined that the general threat environment warranted all licensees to establish specified interim safeguards and security compensatory measures.
-These compensatory measures were initially required by the Order, EA-02-026, of February 25, 2002, more fully developed as described below, as 10 CFR 50.54(hh)(2).
-The provisions of, “to maintain or restore core cooling, containment, and spent fuel pool cooling capabilities under the circumstances associated with loss of large areas of the plant due to explosions or fire, to include strategies in the following areas: (i) Firefighting; (ii) Operations to mitigate fuel damage; and (iii) Actions to minimize radiological release.”
+These compensatory measures were initially required by the Order for Interim Safeguards and Security Compensatory Measures Order, EA-02-026, of February 25, 2002, more fully developed as described below, made generically applicable as 10 CFR 50.54(hh)(2), and later moved to 10 CFR 50.155(b)(2) with no change to what is required by the regulation.
+The provisions of 10 CFR 50.155(b)(2) require, “Strategies and guidelines to maintain or restore core cooling, containment, and spent fuel pool cooling capabilities under the circumstances associated with loss of large areas of the plant due to explosions or fire, to include strategies in the following areas: (i) Firefighting; (ii) Operations to mitigate fuel damage; and (iii) Actions to minimize radiological release.”

-During the development of the requirements for Section B.5.b of the (ICM) Order, the U.S. Nuclear Regulatory Commission (NRC) and industry conducted a series of assessments and workshops to clarify the attributes for adequately implementing mitigating strategies for postulated losses of large areas of a plant resulting from explosions or fires.
+During the development of the requirements for Section B.5.b of the interim compensatory measure (ICM) Order, the U.S. Nuclear Regulatory Commission (NRC) and industry conducted a series of assessments and workshops to clarify the attributes for adequately implementing mitigating strategies for postulated losses of large areas of a plant resulting from explosions or fires.
 These efforts were ultimately divided into three Phases.
 Phase 1 required licensees to assess their nuclear power plants, in accordance with Section B.5.b of the ICM Order, to identify readily available mitigative strategies to address a range of potential scenarios that may result in the loss of large areas of the plant resulting from explosions or fires.
 Licensees were required to implement these mitigative strategies, and the staff completed inspection of the implementation of most of the Phase 1 items by the end of 2006.
 Some items were deferred to Phases 2 and 3.

 For Phases 2 and 3, the NRC determined that differences in plant design and configuration warranted independent, site-specific assessments of spent fuel pools (SFP) (Phase 2) and the reactor core and containment (Phase 3).
 These assessments were completed in December 2005 and June 2006, respectively.
 In October 2006, the staff requested that licensees provide site-specific details for implementing Phase 2 and 3 mitigation strategies.
 To assist licensees in preparing their site-specific responses, the Nuclear Energy Institute (NEI) prepared NEI 06-12, “B.5.b Phase 2 & 3 Submittal Guideline,” which included a set of generic mitigating strategies.
 The staff reviewed and provided comments on NEI 06-12, and in December 2006, NEI issued Revision 2 to NEI 06-12, incorporating changes to address comments provided by the staff.
 The staff concluded that NEI 06-12, Revision 2, provides an acceptable method for addressing B.5.b Phase 2 and 3 actions and endorsed the guidance in correspondence to NEI issued on December 22, 2006 (ADAMS Accession No.: ML063560235).